square/react-native-square-reader-sdk/docs/get-started.md

-# Getting Started with the Reader SDK React Native module
+# Getting Started with the React Native plugin for Reader SDK

 This guide walks you through the process of setting up a new React Native project with Reader SDK.
 See the